Every fan knows the tremendous effects of music and the power it can have over both thoughts and emotions.

 Have you ever felt chills down your spine while listening to music?
 According to a study by Nusbaum and Silvia (2010), over 90% of us have.

-How much you feel, though, depends on your personality.
+How powerful the effects of music, though, depends on your personality.
 People who are high in one of the five personality dimensions called ‘openness to experience’, are likely to feel the most chills while listening to music.

 In the study, people high in openness to experience were more likely to play a musical instrument, and more likely to rate music as important to them.

-If you’re not feeling the chills, perhaps you should try a little harder.
+One of the effects of music should be feeling the chills; if not, perhaps you should try a little harder.